zouyajing/step-by-step-multi-sensor-fusion/README.md

  ## dataset recording

  Before mounting the sensor platform on a real vehicle, I put it on a trolly to collect datasets with my laptop.
+The test dataset is stored on [google drive](https://drive.google.com/file/d/1J6ti1XpPPSNJgayWC-zmRKHtfiP7bKc1/view?usp=sharing).
  The scripts to collect the datasets are:
  ```
  1. open one terminal to launch VLP-16